investoo/coding-test-backend/README.md

 # Convertoo Backend Coding Test

-> Congratulation on making it to the coding test section of the interview process, this coding test will consist of showing your skills in creating a simple CRUD REST api for TODO tasks.
+> Congratulations on making it to the coding test section of the interview process, this coding test will consist of showing your skills in creating a simple CRUD REST api for TODO tasks.

 ## API Endpoints